The vocabulary to talk about remote work in French

 Online-Offline vocabulary in French

-Last but not least, take regular breaks from work.
+Finally, take regular breaks from work.
 Go for a walk and schedule offline time.
 This is important to keep you in shape, to keep you happy while working remotely, and to spend some time with your kids and partner.

-You can be online at anytime from anywhere but that doesn’t mean that you should be reachable all the time.
+You can be online at anytime from anywhere, but that doesn’t mean that you should be reachable all the time.
 A remote worker has to plan his offline time, when to get disconnected from the online work.

 - voice mail: message vocal